-In 2015, the world accommodates 7.3 billion people.
+In 2018, the world accommodates nearly 7.7 billion people.
 By 2050, world population is expected to reach 9.8 billion.1 With the exponentially growing population, decreasing resources, and intensifying climate change, it is compelling to adopt various production systems to attain food security.
 Thus, coexistence of different production systems has become a viable option for some countries.

 The United States Department of Agriculture has defined coexistence as simultaneous planting of conventional, organic, identity preserved, and genetically engineered (GE) or biotech crops in contiguous location, in line with consumer preferences and farmer choices.
 Conventional crops are produced from non-GE crop varieties and do not follow the standards for cultivation of organic produce.
 Organic crops are planted based on national organic regulations.
 Identity preserved (IP) crops has assured quality that is the same with the breeding stock.
 GE crops are produced using seeds developed through modern biotechnology techniques.2 Thus, coexistence gives the farmers freedom to choose the best production system and get the most value out of these choices.